mxpaul/infragrant/README.md

 This repository is an example of closer-to-real-world infrastructure management with ansible.

-This is not a production ready sulution.
+This is not a production ready solution.

 This is not an ansible galaxy collection.